Northern provinces - Introduction

 The Afsluitdike

-The fortress itself comprised no less than 17 casemates.
+The fortress itself comprised no less than 17 bunkers.
 Most of these were of the heaviest type available in May 1940.
 They were designed to be able to withstand continous indirect 21 cm projectile impact as well as the ocassional 28 cm indirect rounds.
 The roofs of the main casemates had been constructed of 300 cm thick reinforced concrete.
 The walls were 150-200 cm thick.
 The armament comprised light machineguns, heavy machineguns [8] and some [4] 5 cm anti-tank guns.
 Spare machineguns were available; ammunition was available in huge quantities.

 The weapons were divided over two lines of casemates; the majority was aimed to the east, the rest to the west. some weapon points could also cover the sea- and lake-sides against amphibious landings.
 A number of search-light positions had been constructed in order to be able to light the dike during night hours.
 Furthermore living quarters and water purification facilities had been incorporated in the complex that could shelter 230 men personnel.
 Telecommunication lines with the east-coast and west-coast had been well prepared.
 Food, water and other stocks were suitable for one month prolonged action.

 Steel barriers could be fixed in the causeway-road, mine-fields had been prepared and a large stock of landmines was available for use after hostilities had broken out.
-The only thing that was not available was AAA.
-A similar complex was built at the western side of the dike at Den Oever.
+The only thing that was not available was AAA, altough it would be shipped in during the May war.

 In the middle of the dike, around another sluice complex, a small unit was stationed with some machineguns to prevent a German landing in the rear of the fortresses.
 They lacked any fortifications whatsoever.